aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 **Example**

 ```
-         //if true,the shape is smart art.
+         //if true,the shape is a smart art.
          if(shape.isSmartArt())
          {
              //The shape is SmartArt object.